paleobiotechnology/EMN001_Paleofuran/05-results/README.md

     that freeBayes inferred to be the genotype by 5% frequency bins
   - `QUAL_freeBayes_nContigs.tsv`: the overview of the number of contigs per sample for which a difference between the MEGAHIT and freeBayes sequence could be observed
+  - `QUAL_pyDamage_summary_qvalue_predaccuracy.tsv` summary of the pyDamage results regarding the fraction of contigs that are considered "ancient" by pyDamage and the distribution of the predicted accuracy